CohereJohnny/coice/DEPLOYMENT.md

 1. Check the Vercel function logs for detailed error messages
 2. Verify your GCS bucket permissions and policies
-3. Test the debug endpoints to isolate the problem
+3. Test image loading directly in the application
 4. Ensure all environment variables are properly formatted
+5. Verify your service account has the necessary GCS permissions

 The most common issue is incorrectly formatted private keys - make sure they include proper newlines and are wrapped in quotes!